sunnythaper/python_scripts/README.md

 save_file: true
 ```

-In this example, we're generating a scene for all light, switch, and fan entities, and including brightness, color temperature, and color attributes.
+In this example, we're generating a scene for all light, switch, and fan entities defined in the domains, as well as specifically for `light.living_room` and `switch.kitchen` entities.
+It includes brightness, color temperature, and color attributes.
+If both domains and entities are defined, the script will process only the entities and ignore the domains.

 ### FILE SAVING